 We need you.
 Now.
 We need your help.
 And when the shooting stops, she grabs me and puts me on her hip and we step out of the huts and everyone I see is lying down.
-And when she steps forward, I see Alto is down and bleeding and he’s hit and she keeps, she starts running and maybe makes it about 10 feet and we hear another shot and she’s hit from behind.
+And when she steps forward, I see Atto is down and bleeding and he’s hit and she keeps, she starts running and maybe makes it about 10 feet and we hear another shot and she’s hit from behind.

 And we both go down.
-And when I recover from, you know, being taken down into the ground and I’m disoriented, and I look at her and I think I’m going to be able to maybe like pick her up or, you know, have her come with me.
+And when I recover from, you know, being taken down onto the ground and I’m disoriented, and I look at her and I think I’m going to be able to maybe like pick her up or, you know, have her come with me.
 And she’s yelling at me to keep going, just go, go run.
 And she’s never yelled at me before.

 And so I do what she says and I keep running and it’s, I feel like I’m betraying her, I’m leaving her behind.
 And so I keep running and it’s a slight downhill.
 And, you know, I’m just recovering from my blood loss.
 And as I’m going down this hill, I go down, face down myself.
 I pass out again.
 And when I land, you know, the whole world is kind of spinning and I cross over again, my bleeding has started again and I cross over again.

 And this is entirely different.
-I, when I become aware again, I’m in just an entirely white space and there’s again a singing starting, but it’s kind of words on a horizon and it’s a song in English and it says you will live.
-You will live.
+I, when I become aware again, I’m in just an entirely white space and there’s again a singing starting, but it’s kind of words on a horizon and it’s a song in English and it says “You will live.
+You will live.”
 And it’s to the song of three blind mice.
 And that’s a very positive association for me because the kindest thing my other, my brother ever did for me was when I was very sick.

 He sat in bed with me and read the entire set of three blind mice to me.
 So I innately trust.
 Who’s ever seen the song to me and I’m want to get closer to this.
-And so I’m drawn closer, this horizon line, where there, I see through a veil and there’s the words you will live.
+And so I’m drawn closer, this horizon line, where there, I see through a veil and there’s the words “You will live”.
 And, you know, I have a brain injury, so my comprehension is kind of low, but I finally realized, oh, this is a message to me.

 I will live.
 Did I die again?
 And I look around everything is white.
 I don’t have a body.
 Oh, and I, and then I want to know who’s singing this to me and I’m trying to see through the veil.
 But what I see first is like a, a record player and, and that the song is being played on this record.
-And the record gets shown to me up and the record has gouges in it.
+And the record gets shown to me close

-Rick Archer: reminds me of that Leonard Cohen song.
+Rick: Reminds me of that Leonard Cohen song.
 I’m sure you’ve heard that the cracks are where the light gets in.

-Robin Landsong: Yes.
+Robin: Yes.
 And so, and so I’m saying what I’m damaged.
 So I’m worthy.
 I’m not just going to get thrown away.
 And again, like kind of have the, you know, the broken places is where I can get the love to you.
 And so then I

 He has a black button on top of his head.
 There’s kind of all kinds of ornaments around him, but he’s so intense.
-I sense that like with one hand he could create a mountain and with the other hand, he could destroy it.
-And I kind of think like, who am I to be in the presence of this beam?
+I sense that like with one hand he could create a mountain and with the other hand he could destroy it.
+And I kind of think like, who am I to be in the presence of this being?
 And, and he starts showing me a vision inside my mind and he’s showing me two landmasses being crushed together and its destruction.